-Science at UM [S03-ep28]: A new recyclable material made at UM
+Science at UM [S03-ep28]: A New Recyclable Material Developed at UM

-To kick off this week, I'd like to pose a little riddle.
+To kick off the week, here’s a little riddle for you.
 What do a skateboard, a wind turbine blade, certain types of industrial flooring, an airplane, and even costume jewelry have in common?

-• Common feature number 1: they are made of composite plastic.
-As their name suggests, composite materials are made up of at least two different types of material.
-In the case of plastics, this usually, but not exclusively, involves epoxy resin combined with fiberglass.
+• Similarity #1: They are made of composite plastic.
+As the name suggests, composite materials consist of at least two different types of materials.
+In the case of plastics, this most often—though not exclusively—involves epoxy resin combined with fiberglass.

-• Common point number 2: composite plastics perform better than non-composite plastics.
+• Similarity number 2: composite plastics perform better than non-composite plastics.

-• Common point number 3: Unlike plastics, they are not recyclable.
+• Similarity number 3: Unlike plastics, they are not recyclable.

-• Common point number 4: they focus all the attention of our guest of the day, who has taken on an immense challenge.
-To transform their common point number 3 into common point number 5.
+• Commonality number 4: They capture the full attention of our guest today, who has taken on a huge challenge: turning their commonality number 3 into commonality number 5.

-Plastics, and more specifically thermosetting epoxy resins, are now recyclable.
+Plastics, and more specifically epoxy thermosets, are now recyclable.

-With us in the studio is Sylvain Caillol, a researcher at ICGM, the Charles Gerhardt Montpellier Institute, whose work was published on April 12 in the prestigious journal Science.
+Joining us in the studio is Sylvain Caillol, a researcher at ICGM ( the Charles Gerhardt Institute of Montpellier ), whose work was published on April 12 in the prestigious journal *Science*.

-In the second part of the program, we return to Cemipai, the center for infectious disease studies and anti-infective pharmacology, still in the company of Sébastien Lyonnais, accompanied this week by virologist Aymeric Neyret.
+In the second half of the program, we return to Cemipai, the Center for Infectious Diseases and Anti-Infective Pharmacology, once again with Sébastien Lyonnais, who is joined this week by virologist Aymeric Neyret.

 Co-production: Divergence FM / University of Montpellier